 - an interest in researching and understanding the earth as a system

-- a passion for the outdoors and an interest in laboratory work
+- an interest in field and laboratory work

-- an interest in chemistry, physics and mathematics
+- an interest in chemistry, physics, biology and mathematics

-- Earth sciences at FAU has a wide range of sub-disciplines, allowing you to choose your own specialisations.
+- Geosciences at FAU has a wide range of sub-disciplines, allowing you to choose by your own interest.

 - You have the opportunity to participate in many different excursions in Germany and abroad.

-- At FAU you have the chance to learn modern methods of laboratory analysis.
+- At FAU you have the chance to learn modern methods of laboratory and data analysis.

-- The degree programme involves a considerable amount of chemistry, physics and mathematics, especially at the beginning.
+- The degree programme involves a considerable amount of chemistry and mathematics, especially at the beginning.
 You are likely to struggle if you do not like these subjects.
-However, these are minor subjects and you therefore do not require any specific previous knowledge of them.
+However, these are minor subjects and start with basics.
+You therefore do not require any specific previous knowledge of them.